goodevening13/aquakv/README.md

 # AQUA-KV

-This is the supplementary code for PV-Tuning: Beyond Straight-Through Estimation for Extreme LLM Compression.
+This is the supplementary code for Cache Me If You Must: Adaptive Key-Value Quantization for Large Language Models

 The current code version is designed for reproducing and prototyping.
 Efficient inference kernels are TBU.